 What does a mortgage broker actually do?

-A mortgage broker acts as the link between you and the lender.
-They assess your finances, search for suitable products across the market, recommend the best option, and handle the application paperwork.
-They also chase the lender, liaise with your solicitor, and troubleshoot any issues that arise.
+A mortgage broker sits between you and the lender.
+They take stock of your finances, search the market for products that suit you, recommend the strongest option, and deal with the application paperwork.
+Along the way they chase the lender, keep your solicitor in the loop, and sort out any snags that come up.

 Why use a broker instead of going straight to a bank?